theheraldproject/theheraldproject.github.io/protocol/index.md

 ## Non contact tracing uses

 There are a range of other uses for the low level Squire protocol.
-These are discussed on the [commercial uses](/protocol/custom) page.
+These are discussed on the [custom uses](/protocol/custom) page.